ecassinelli/peru_covid19_deaths/README.md

 # COVID-19 Deaths in Peru
-This script creates a basic web dashboard, with Dash and Ploty, that contains an interactive area graph to see the evolution of deaths by department (state) in Peru since the start of the pandemic until April, 2021; and an interactive line graph of deaths by state and month.
+This script creates a basic web dashboard, with Dash and Ploty, that contains an interactive area graph to see the evolution of deaths by department (state) in Peru since the start of the pandemic until May, 2021; and an interactive line graph of deaths by state and month.

 The dashboard is now deployed in heroku!